ivanklak/theory/README.md

 **Heap** - memory allocation.

-**Browsers/Web API`s** - API to support complex operations, and to help accessing data
+**Browsers/Web APIs** - Application Programming Interface for the Web.
+All browsers have a set of built-in Web APIs to support complex operations, and to help accessing data.

+For example, the Geolocation API can return the coordinates of where the browser is located.

 For example:
 ```